LUMC/galaxy-launcher/README.md

 ufw_profile | Firewall access is managed by a ufw profile to prevent the firewall to clog up with orphaned rules.
 Default ufw_profile name is "galaxy"

 ### Tools
+Tool lists can be added to 'files/HOSTNAME/tools'.
+An example tool list can be found in `files/example_host/tools'.
+If no files are present, this step will be automatically skipped.

 ## Starting a galaxy instance on a remote machine.